Bloomberg Terminal

 To request access to Capital IQ, submit a Request Resources form on the Hanlon Lab's website.

-If you already have a Capital IQ account, log in here: https://www.capitaliq.com/CIQDotNet/Login-okta.aspx
+If you already have a Capital IQ account, you can log in and see available datasets on the Capital IQ homepage.

 LSEG Tick History

-LSEG Tick History is a historical market data service, offering global intraday time and sales, quotes and market depth content dating back to January 1996.
+LSEG (formerly Refinitiv, Thomson Reuters) Tick History is a historical market data service, offering global intraday time and sales, quotes and market depth content dating back to January 1996.
 More info can be found on the Tick History factsheet.

 From our LSEG Tick History subscriptions, we can pull:

-- Tick History Time & Sales: individual trades and quote changes
+- Tick History Time & Sales: individual trades and quotes (or more precisely, quote changes)

 - Tick History Intraday Summaries: open/high/low/close/volume for an interval from 1s, 5s, 1m, 5m, 10m, 15m, 1h